Injured victims regularly call our offices wondering whether it is worth their time to seek compensation after a car accident.

 - Proof that the defendant was the blame.
 Sometimes, it is not always clear who is to blame for an accident.
 If you have only weak evidence that the other driver is responsible, you might need to reduce the amount you are willing to settle for.

 Every car accident is different, so only a qualified car accident attorney can offer individualized advice.
-To schedule a free consultation with an Athens car accident lawyer at Blasingame, Burch, Garrard & Ashley, please call 706-354-4000 or submit an online message.
+To schedule a free consultation with a Georgia car accident lawyer at Blasingame, Burch, Garrard & Ashley, please call (706) 354-4000 or submit an online message.

 We have obtained many favorable settlements for clients, including a $1.25 million settlement for a client killed by a company van.